User-ID for cross-platform analysis

-- Select either By User-ID and device (default setting) or By device.
+- Select either By User-ID and device (default setting) or By device only.

 - Click Save.

-After you implement User-ID in your site/app and confirm the settings of your Analytics property, you can filter your reports to include only signed-in data.
+After you implement User-ID in your site/app and confirm the settings of your Analytics property, you can add comparisons to your reports to compare signed-in data to other types.

-Without that filter applied, you see all signed-in and signed-out data together.
+Without that comparison applied, you see all signed-in and signed-out data together.